achliopa/udemy_Hadoop/readme.md

 * we connect to the sandbox
 * in the amabari dashbard we click the menu icon and select file view
-* we see the HDFS as a disk
+* we see the HDFS as a disk in a NAS
 * we go user=>maria_dev which is the current users home dir
 * we create a new folder for themovieles dataset: New Folder => ml-100k => add
 * go in and click upload and dump in u.data and u.item files
-* we can open and view a file (much like NAS functionality). we can download
+* we can open and view a file. we can download it
+* we can select >1 data files and concatenate them together
+* we can delete files and folders
+* never shatdown the instance or vm before stoping the HDP Sandbox first

+### Lecture 10.
+[Activity] Install the MovieLens dataset into HDFS using the command line

+* we ssh on the instance as maria_dev on port 2222
+* to issue commands on the HDSF we precede commands with `hadoop fs -`
+* to do an ls on the homedir we write `hadoop fs -ls`
+* we create the dir `hadoop fs -mkdir ml-100k`
+* if we issue straight ls or pwd we are on the host vm and not in the hadoop fs that runs on top.
+* we download the u.data file to the host vm ` wget http://media.sundog-soft.com/hadoop/ml-100k/u.data`
+* we copy the file to HDFS with CopyFromLocal flag passing relative from and to path `hadoop fs -copyFromLocal u.data ml-100k/u.data`
+* if we delte files with `hadoop fs -rm` they go to trash folder to rm folder try `-rmdir`
+* with `haddop fs` we can see all the available options for working in hdfs

 ### Lecture 11.
 MapReduce: What it is, and how it works